 - No animals, other than those in The Henry Ford’s collection, will be permitted into or on the property past gated entry or security points.
 This policy is in effect at all times, including when the facilities are not open to the public.

 - Service animals will be permitted to assist visitors with disabilities.

 - Police or other certified assistance animals will be permitted when accompanied by a qualified handler on official business.

-- The Director of Henry Ford Museum & Greenfield Village may allow animals outside The Henry Ford’s collection into gated areas in all venues for the purposes of special programing presentations or for other reasons deemed necessary.
+- The Director of Henry Ford Museum of American Innovation & Greenfield Village may allow animals outside The Henry Ford’s collection into gated areas in all venues for the purposes of special programming presentations or for other reasons deemed necessary.
 Permission must be documented in the daily security log or other official document and should be consistent with health and safety guidelines.

 Effective May 1, 2010, Michigan State Law prohibits smoking in areas controlled by a state or local government agency, places of employment, restaurants, bars, and hotels in the state of Michigan.
 Smoking on The Henry Ford properties is prohibited except in designated areas.
 Designated areas are signed as such.